 Table of Contents

-Basics of Commercial Vehicle & Truck Routing
+Basics of Commercial Vehicle Route Planner & Truck Routing

 The distances and travel times for commercial routes are different than those of regular routes.
-So when you need a route created for your heavy-duty straight truck, you need to define exact truck parking spots, weigh stations, rest areas for efficient and accurate trucking routes.
+So when you need a route created for your heavy-duty straight truck, you need to define exact truck parking spots, weigh stations, traffic updates, rest areas for efficient and accurate trucking routes.

-How Do Truck Drivers Plan Their Routes?
+How Do Truck Drivers Plan Commercial Vehicle Routes?

-- Pen and Paper: Planning routes using pen and paper is one of the most common and inexpensive ways of planning routes.
+- Pen and Paper: Planning routes using pen and paper is one of the most common and inexpensive planning routes.
 But for businesses, this method can prove to be time-consuming and eventually pose a large financial risk.

 - Excel: This method is slightly more advanced than a pen-and-paper method.
 But it poses the same risks and inefficiencies while increasing the chances of loss of data.